 - Pokemon, particularly if ghost types or any of the Incredibly Adorable Three (Vulpix, Ralts, Petilil) are involved.
-By contrast, I hate the stupid anime; Ash is an idiot, Pikachu is lame, and if you're going to have a massive criminal empire, don't make them totally incompetent.
+By contrast, I hate the anime; Ash is an idiot, Pikachu is lame, and if you're going to have a massive criminal empire, don't make them totally incompetent.

 - Stargate, almost always as part of a crossover.

 Crossovers: Some universes and characters work well as a 'source,' and others work well as a 'destination.'
-A few work as both, but for the most part, it's best to make certain characters get nudged to certain settings, but not the other way around.
+A few like RWBY work as both, but for the most part, it's best to make certain characters get nudged to certain settings, but not the other way around.
 Likewise, crossovers work best when one, and only one character gets moved to a new setting, and cannot return for the duration of the story.
 Introducing additional elements from the 'source' universe almost always makes a story worse, not better.
 Again there are a few exceptions where you might take two, or even three characters away from home, but this is not typical.
 Just going from the list above as examples...

 - M/M Slash.
 Writers have a bad habit of making it too explicit, and it's just really not my thing.
 Also, I just plain can't identify with it.